 How to Make Pizza Dough

-To begin, active yeast and water are mixed together and left to sit for several minutes, making the yeast come to life.
-Next, the remaining ingredients (usually flour, salt, sugar, and olive oil) are added and the dough is kneaded together (make sure not to over-knead).
+Next, add the remaining ingredients (usually flour, salt, sugar, and olive oil) and knead the dough together (make sure not to over-knead).

 After a smooth dough has formed and you have kneaded the dough as directed in your recipe, the pizza dough will need to rest.